Penssake/color-palette/README.md

 - after backend server is running
 - add you frontend .env
+- npm i to install dependencies in package.json
 - run 'npm run watch' OR equivalent to run 'watch' script in package.json

 ```